maxlebedev/maleficer/README.md

         * those walls can be walked through
         * I think this is bc enemies spawn *in* the wall with same pos
     - MenuSelection maybe wants to be reset when moving thru menus
-    - In target mode, enemy aoe over walls is still red
-    - Right panel can go out of bounds if the last(?) message is split